Contents of the document:

 – Production Capacity – We have analysed out menus to ensure each of the sections in our kitchen have a maximum number of dishes allocated to them.
 This took into account popularity and complexity to assist with achieving social distancing within our kitchen and on our bar stations.

-– Menu Changes – Due to having a smaller and disposable menu, this gives us the opportunity to change dishes on a daily basis if needed.
+– Menu Changes – Due to having a smaller menu, this gives us the opportunity to change dishes on a daily basis if needed.